 A Walmart Everstart Maxx Battery Warranty Story

-Update 2015.11.15 Daughter Becky drives a 2007 Toyota Tacoma – the day before taking a trip into the White Mountains in northern Arizona she noticed her 4 year old Toyota battery wasn’t cranking the engine as quickly as it did previously.
-We had it tested at O’Rilley Auto Parts and instead of 700 amps cranking power it registered at 200 amps.
+Daughter Becky drives a Toyota Tacoma – the day before taking a trip into the White Mountains in northern Arizona she noticed her 4-year-old Toyota battery wasn’t cranking the engine as quickly as it did previously.
+We had it tested at O’Reilly Auto Parts and instead of 700 amps cranking power it registered at 200 amps.

-Here’s how the Walmart Battery Warranty Works
+Manager Interview: How the Walmart Battery Warranty Works

-Get a Price on a New Battery
+We want to Help you Save Money — Get a Price on a New Battery for your Car